Uzbekistan: Economy

 Uzbekistan experienced rampant inflation of around 1000% per year immediately after independence (1992–1994).
 Stabilisation efforts implemented with guidance from the IMF paid off.
 The inflation rates were brought down to 50% in 1997 and then to 22% in 2002.
 Since 2003 annual inflation rates averaged less than 10%.
 Tight economic policies in 2004 resulted in a drastic reduction of inflation to 3.8% (although alternative estimates based on the price of a true market basket put it at 15%).
 The inflation rates moved up to 6.9% in 2006 and 7.6% in 2007 but have remained in the single-digit range.

 The government of Uzbekistan restricts foreign imports in many ways, including high import duties.
 Excise taxes are applied in a highly discriminatory manner to protect locally produced goods, although the excises taxes were removed for foreign cars in 2020.
 Official tariffs are combined with unofficial, discriminatory charges resulting in total charges amounting to as much as 100 to 150% of the actual value of the product, making imported products virtually unaffordable.
 Import substitution is an officially declared policy and the government proudly reports a reduction by a factor of two in the volume of consumer goods imported.
 A number of CIS countries are officially exempt from Uzbekistan import duties.
 Uzbekistan has a Bilateral Investment Treaty with fifty other countries.

 The Republican Stock Exchange (RSE) opened in 1994.
 The stocks of all Uzbek joint stock companies (around 1,250) are traded on RSE.
 The number of listed companies as of January 2013 exceeds 110.
 Securities market volume reached 2 trillion in 2012, and the number is rapidly growing due to the rising interest by companies of attracting necessary resources through the capital market.
 According to Central Depository as of January 2013 par value of outstanding shares of Uzbek emitters exceeded 9 trillion.

 Thanks in part to the recovery of world market prices of gold and cotton (the country's key export commodities), expanded natural gas and some manufacturing exports, and increasing labour migrant transfers, the current account turned into a large surplus (between 9% and 11% of GDP from 2003 to 2005).
 In 2018, foreign exchange reserves, including gold, totalled around US$25 billion.

+Uzbekistan's IT sector is one of the fastest-growing parts of the national economy.
+By 2024, information and communication technologies accounted for around 2.1% of GDP, with steady growth since 2020 and IT service exports reaching about $1 billion.
+The sector's expansion is supported by IT-park, education programmes, and the entry of foreign companies.
+In 2024, the digital ecosystem Uzum became the country's first technology unicorn, valued at over $1 billion, increasing its valuation to $1.5 billion in 2025.

 Foreign exchange reserves amounted in 2010 to US$13 billion.

 Uzbekistan is predicted to be one of the fastest-growing economies in the world (top 26) in future decades, according to a survey by global bank HSBC.

 Uzbekistan was ranked 79th in the Global Innovation Index in 2025.